 Conclusion

 Since we have key-value pairs with the possibility of duplicate keys, stability is very crucial.
 Therefore, these items will be sorted alphabetically by key.
-Stability isn’t a concern when the full element is the key, as it is with integers or other data types where equal elements are indistinguishable.
+Stability isn’t a concern when the whole element is the key, as it is with integers or other data types where equal elements are indistinguishable.
 Likewise, stability is not a problem if all the keys are different.